Monash research contributing to personalised medicine for immune disease

-"More than 5% of the Australian population will develop an autoimmune disease in their lifetime, often associated with significant morbidity, mortality and economic cost," said Professor Kitching.
+“More than five per cent of the Australian population will develop an autoimmune disease in their lifetime, often associated with significant morbidity, mortality and economic cost,” said Professor Kitching.

 “Autoimmune diseases can affect many parts of the body, including the small blood vessels in the kidneys critical to their function.
 In some people this results in both permanent kidney failure and damage to other organs.”

 Severe autoimmune and inflammatory diseases currently need to be treated with long-term immunosuppressive drugs that have significant side effects.
 Despite this, the outcome for individual patients varies considerably, with some people having difficult to treat disease with multiple relapses, whilst others have much less persistent disease.

 “Currently, it is rarely possible to tailor immunosuppressive therapy to the individual needs of patients, as we can’t usually predict who will respond well and who will not in advance,” said Professor Kitching.